MilleniumMods/-Fabulously-Optimized-Forge/README.md

 4. In order to bring as many features or optimizations as possible, some of the packs may use incomplete/unstable versions of some mods.
 5. This is not a direct fork of [Fabulously Optimized for Fabric](https://github.com/Fabulously-Optimized/fabulously-optimized) nor is officially supported by its author.
 If you have any issues while using one of the Fabulously Optimized **for Forge** modpacks, please make an issue request in **this** repository.
 6. In the event that any of these modpacks end up making the overall experience (Especially performance) worse than compared to just using Optifine, it's very likely that I'll just drop support for that specific version(s).
+7. The only real reason why I use FO as the main name it's because that way I can get more attention (Very smart, I know).